 Even though these dogs can be easy to train, they require consistent and fair training.
-At some point, Gordon Setters can reveal their dominant side.
+At some point, the Gordon Setter can reveal their dominant side.
 So, they won’t respond well to harsh training or correction methods.

 They are sensitive dogs and will do well with positive reinforcement techniques that give him guidance and direction.
 They are well-suited for active, outdoorsy people because of the tremendous amount of stamina and courage.

 If you want your Gordon to end up being a happy, curious, playful, and always willing to please you, you have to socialize him from an early age.
-When they’re puppies, Gordon Setters tend to be more fearful and anxious when they are around 6-9 months.
+When they’re puppies, the Gordon Setter tends to be more fearful and anxious when they are around 6-9 months.

 Expose your Gordon to many different sights, people, experience, and sounds from when they are young.
 This will help the pup grow into a well-rounded Gordon Setter.